pixelit-project/PixelIt/README.md

 ### **WORK IN PROGRESS**

 -   (foorschtbar) Removed support for ESP32.
-There are incompatibilities with the WiFi Manager lib and the maintenance effort to fix this is currently too high (PR are welcome)
+There are incompatibilities with the WiFi Manager lib and the maintenance effort to fix this is currently too high (PRs are welcome!)
+-   (foorschtbar) Swaped DFPlayer Mini TX and RX pins - Description in frontend and source code now fit together.
+[Breaking change!
+No migration takes place!
+You need to swap the pins in your config!]
 -   (foorschtbar) Support for NodeMCU v2
 -   (d4rkd3v1l) any "clock" json parameters are now optional https://github.com/pixelit-project/PixelIt/pull/222